GuruVII/jobInterviewChallange/README.md

 ## Description
 This is a copy of a product page made from the ground up, using the Materialize CSS framework and VueJS.
 Everything that doesn't lead from the product page is working (for example clicking on a similiar item works).
-The page is responsive, has a functioning search function and a working shopping cart.
+The page is responsive, has a functioning search suggestion (type plastičen or ovitek) and a working shopping cart.

 ## Demo
 [Link](https://job-interview-app-challange.herokuapp.com/)